salman-awan/fullstack-nanodegree-vm/README.md

 ------------
 This repository contains the submission for Project 2 of the Udacity Full Stack Devleoper Nanodegree.
 This project contains code to implement the Swiss system for pairing up players in each round of a tournament.
 The player info and match results are stored in a relational database.

-Your README does not include all the steps required to run the application.
-For example, it should include:

 ENVIRONMENT
 -----------
 This project requires Virtual Box and Vagrant to be installed on your system.